woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 // I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

-I use Vue and React 【 tech stacks 】 to develop 【 projects项目 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+I use Vue, React, java, node 【 tech stacks 】 to develop 【 projects项目 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

 // I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.